-The Allan Macpherson House & Park, standing proudly along the banks of the Napanee River at 180 Elizabeth Street in Napanee, opens for another busy summer season on July 3rd.
-Built circa 1826, this grand old home is celebrating its 50th year promoting 19th century heritage in 2018.
+The Allan Macpherson House & Park, standing proudly along the banks of the Napanee River at 180 Elizabeth Street in Napanee, opens for another busy summer season on July 2nd.
+Built circa 1826, this grand old home is offering a jam packed schedule of events and activities in 2019.